verityj/verityj.github.io/nostr-news-feeds.md

 _Note:_ to make sure you reach the below RSS feeds, add relay **wss://relay.mostr.pub** (source: [Mostr]).

 General and US-centric news are alphabetized below.
-Some country-specific news have their own sections that follow.
-Table of Contents will be added when the list is a little more finalized.
+Some country-specific and purely technical news have their own sections that follow.
+Table of contents will be added when the list is a little more finalized.

 ![stars](https://img.shields.io/github/stars/verityj/verityj.github.io.svg?style=social)
 {: .text-right }